-Gabriel: We would also love to cooperate and share this project for any campaign, as well to be a part of a campaign.
-There are so many LGBT organizations who support victims of any kind of violence.
+Gabriel: We would also love to cooperate and share this project for any campaign, as well as to be a part of a campaign.
+There are so many LGBT organizations that support victims of any kind of violence.

 Where else can we see you dance?